leanhqn208-svg/Bicycle-Manufacturer-Analysis/README.md

   | :--- | :--- | :--- |
   | 2012 | Helmets | $149.72 |
   | 2013 | Helmets | $543.22 |

-  **💡 Business Insights:**
-  * **Lack of Promotional Investment:** `Helmets` is the only subcategory receiving seasonal discounts.
-  * **Explaining Poor Cross-Selling:** This explains the low helmet sales discovered in Query 01.
-The company is not spending enough marketing budget to promote accessories.
-  * **Actionable Recommendation:** To fix this, the marketing team should increase the promotional budget for accessories.

 </details>